Treat Yo’ Self… for Pennies: 24 Spa Treatments You Can Do at Home

 Cost: One egg will set you back 10 cents, and an avocado is between $1 and $1.50.

-3. Korean sheet masks make your skin look amazing, but they can be awfully pricy.
+3. Korean sheet masks, cotton-based sheets that address various skin care issues, make your skin look amazing, but they can be awfully pricy.
 I picked up a handful at my local dollar store for a buck each and discovered they work just as well as the expensive brands.
 If you buy in bulk, you can save even more pennies.

 Cost: Sheet masks can be found online or in dollar stores for as little as — you guessed it — $1.